vkraven/simple-link-colorgen/README.md

 Requires Python3

 ## Background
 This is a simple script.
 No guarantees included.
-It will write to a local file called #BODYCOLOUR_#BACKGROUNDCOLOR.txt
+It will write to a local file called BODY_BACKGROUND.txt

 ## Usage
 1) Make the script executable